Fintech investment in Asia dropped dramatically during the first quarter of 2017, according to a new report from KPMG

 With three of the top 10 global deals in fintech coming from Asia, Q1 saw Asian investment of US$492 million across 33 deals.

-“There were a number of major fintech deals in China over the past few quarters, so it’s not surprising that Q1 2017 was quiet,” Arthur Wang, partner, head of banking, at KPMG
+“There were a number of major fintech deals in China over the past few quarters, so it’s not surprising that Q1 2017 was quiet,” Arthur Wang, partner, head of banking, at KPMG China said.

 “New internet financing regulations were also introduced – fintech companies are currently taking stock and time to digest the changes.
 Once they pivot their business models, investment will likely resume.”